 (3) Please make sure that you send your child to school with outdoor clothing that includes a warm coat, hat, mittens (not gloves), snow pants and boots when necessary.
 Make sure that all clothing is clearly marked.
 We go outside everyday, unless it is less than 25 degrees.

-(5) Refer to your February calendar for parent/child nights for all 3, 4 and 5-day children.
+(5) Refer to your February calendar for parent/child nights for all 3-year old and 4-year old classes.